Dolmabahce Palace

 • Additional fees: Keep in mind that certain areas of the palace, such as the Clock Museum and the Harem, may require an additional entrance fee.
 When purchasing tickets, take note of these additional costs.

-Do I need a ticket to go inside the Dolmabahce Palace?
+Do I need a ticket to go inside Dolmabahce Palace?

 Can I take a tour inside Dolmabahce Palace?